jptaranto/typey/README.md

 Ok on to the fun stuff.
 Defining font sizes!
 You should define as many of your font-sizes as possible inside the `$font-size` map with t-shirt sizes (which are easier to keep track of than individual values).
+You can have as many as you like and they can be any size you like.
+Use values taken from a design or roll your own using a modular scale.
+T-shirt sizes are best practice here  but you can use any naming scheme you like.

 ```sass
 $font-size: (